dylanferguson/dotfiles/README.md

+# .dotfiles

+## ToDo

+- Rewrite repo as Ansible roles: set up a complete local dev environment with a single, idempotent command

-# Install
+## Install

 First, do a [clean install](https://www.imore.com/how-do-clean-install-macos)

-After that, run:
+After that:
 ```shell
 sudo softwareupdate -i -a
 xcode-select --install